 - Intended user— or end user of the legal system, trusted intermediary, or organizational client.

-- Typical use case, including circumstances that will lead user to the app
+- Typical use case, including circumstances that will lead a user to the app.

-- Jurisdiction(s) covered & variations in legal rules Adding additional jurisdictions with different laws or rules on an issue is typically beyond the scope of a one-semester course.
+- Jurisdiction(s) covered and variations in legal rules.
+Adding jurisdictions with different laws or rules on an issue is typically beyond the scope of a one-semester course.

 - Sustainability, including frequency of change in the applicable law(s) For sustainability, app components dealing with an area of law that changes frequently may need to be minimized or eliminated.